yashraj9011/IBM-Inernship-Project/README.md

 # IBM-Internship-Project
 Contents Prepared During The Internship :

-1 Power Point Presentation
+1. Power Point Presentation

-2.Team Management Skills
+2. Team Management Skills

-3.Use of Natural Language Processing
+3. Use of Natural Language Processing

-4.Source Code For Project In VS Code
+4. Source Code For Project In VS Code

-5.Prepared Explanatory Video
+5. Prepared Explanatory Video

-6.Internship Under The Guidance Of Industry Mentor
+6. Internship Under The Guidance Of Industry Mentor